tscircuit/tscircuit/README.md

 - [@seveibar](https://x.com/seveibar) is the main author, he tweets about tscircuit and does [development livestreams](https://www.twitch.tv/seveibar)
 - [@tscircuit](https://x.com/tscircuit) for major tscircuit releases, features and discussions
 - [tscircuit discord](https://discord.gg/6X3PYhtj) and [tscircuit campfire](https://tscircuit.com/community/join-redirect)

-### Does this use AI?

-No, but AI is pretty good at generating circuits!
-Try it with copilot!

-### What big features are coming?

-- [ ] Type-safe traces
-- [ ] Autolayout and autorouter improvements
-- [ ] Layout and route "baking" for more complex routes/layouts
-- [ ] Lots and lots of static analysis
-- [ ] SPICE output!
-- [ ] Export to other EDA tools
-- [ ] Less bugs!
-A lot less bugs!

 ---